rush-shwaira/node-redis-demo/README.md

 });
 ```

-After expiry, the next request re-fetches from the live API and refreshes the cache.
+After expiry, the next request fetches new data from the API and refreshes the cache.

 ---